-German Gothic metal and rock band Flowing Tears took a while to release a new album.
-That album is called Thy Kingdom Gone released in 2008.
-For this album we have a new bassist.
-His name is David Vogt (originally David Kiefer).
+German Gothic metal and rock band Flowing Tears took a while to release their final album.
+That album was called Thy Kingdom Gone and was released in 2008.
+For this album, they had a new bassist, David Vogt (originally David Kiefer).
 David is married to vocalist Helen Vogt.
-That is the only lineup change for this album.
+That was the only lineup change for this album.

-How is Thy Kingdom Gone Different From Razorbliss?
+How Is Thy Kingdom Gone Different From Razorbliss?

 Flowing Tears Discography